 Don’t Give Up – Improve

 Don’t be disheartened if your bread failed!
 Everyone’s made bad loaves at some point.
 Baking is a science at it’s core, and a wrong decision can completely fail your bread.
 A good thing to do is note down what happened this time and with what recipe and timings.
 Tweak things for next time so you do something better, as everyone’s oven is slightly different.
+Read my guide to improving your bread.

 Test Your Yeast